MPI-Dortmund/cryolo/source/other/import_relion_4.rst

  .. warning::

-    Its important to use relatives paths for the :guilabel:`-m` and :guilabel:`-c` option.
+    Its important to use relative paths for the :guilabel:`-m` and :guilabel:`-c` option.

  It will create the :file:`autopick.star` file in the folder :file:`output`.